getgrav/grav-learn/user/pages/02.content/05.taxonomy/docs.md

 ## Taxonomy based Collections

-We covered this in an earlier chapter, but it's important to remember that you can also use taxonomies in the [page headers](headers) to filter a collection of pages associated with a parent page.
-If you need a refresher on this subject, please refer back to that [chapter on headers](headers).
+We covered this in an earlier chapter, but it's important to remember that you can also use taxonomies in the [page headers][headers] to filter a collection of pages associated with a parent page.
+If you need a refresher on this subject, please refer back to that [chapter on headers][headers].

+[siteyaml]: ../basics/grav-configuration
+[headers]: headers